Contents

 Commercial leases in Vietnam

 The Law on Real Estate Businesses 2014 regulates leases broadly and this includes commercial leases.
-A typical lease agreement in Vietnam will have several key features:

-- The length of the lease: In Vietnam a commercial lease typically runs for about five years;
+- The length of the lease: In Vietnam, a commercial lease typically runs for about five years;

 - The payment terms: How often rent payments will be made and how.
-Typically, rent payments are made quarterly, however, they can also sometimes be monthly, every six months, or yearly; and
+Typically, rent payments are made quarterly; however, they can also sometimes be monthly, every six months, or yearly, and

 - The division of responsibilities: who is responsible for what and when between the landlord and the tenant.

-These are just the broad strokes but are also the most pivotal components of the agreement.
 Other aspects of the agreement can generally be negotiated between the landlord and the tenant without too much direction from the Law on Real Estate Businesses.

 Video game developer wages in Vietnam